 - 5.1.
-The Remediators must prepare and submit an Initial Works Report to the Department within six weeks of the date of issue of this Order.
-This report must contain: - Confirmation of the exclusion of stock and dates of any actions taken to remove stock. - The percentage of ground cover that is comprised of exotic flora and priority weeds. - An assessment of pest animal presence within the Remediation Areas. - Advice of any completed, required, or proposed work within the Remediation Areas.
+The Remediator must prepare and submit an Initial Works Report to the Department within six weeks of the date of issue of this Order.
+This report must contain: - Confirmation of the exclusion of stock and dates of any actions taken to remove stock - The percentage of ground cover that is comprised of exotic flora and priority weeds - An assessment of pest animal presence within the Remediation Area - Advice of any completed, required, or proposed work within the Remediation Area.

-Annual monitoring report
+Annual report

-- 5.2.
-A Monitoring Report must be submitted to the Department annually whilst this Remediation Order is in force.
-The initial report is due twelve (12) months from the date of issue and annually thereafter.
-Monitoring Reports must contain the records made for all inspections (see clause 4.3). - 5.3.
+5.2.
+Within 12 months of the date of issue of this Remediation Order, the Remediator must prepare and submit a Monitoring Report to the Department.
+A Monitoring Report must be submitted to the Department every 12 months whilst this Remediation Order is in force.
+Each Monitoring Report must contain the records made for all inspections (see clause 4.3).

+5.3.
 Reports may be submitted to the Department by: